mtliendo/slack-link-surfer/README.md

 ### Limitations

-Because this applicaiton looks for `.attachments` within a message object--which is where Slack puts the links, links that don't _unfurl_ (expand) aren't currently displayed.
+Because this application looks for `.attachments` within a message object--which is where Slack puts the links, links that don't _unfurl_ (expand) aren't currently displayed.
 In most cases, this in a non issue, however something to be mindful of.

 ### Known Issues

 - There is currently no way to add a disallowed list to filter out certain items (gifs, etc)

-- This module currently only ships with commonJS modules, ES Modules will later be supported.